elithrar/pinecone-workers-demo/README.md

 This is only a basic example of how to wire up Pinecone + Workers, but you could:

-* Use the [Cache API]() to cache common queries and return them from cache (vs. querying your Pinecone index each time)
+* Use the [Cache API](https://developers.cloudflare.com/workers/runtime-apis/cache/) to cache common queries and return them from cache (vs. querying your Pinecone index each time)
 * Tie in authentication using Hono's middleware: https://hono.dev/middleware/builtin/bearer-auth
 * Handle errors more politely when an index is still being created (!)
+* Accept dynamic queries via the `/query` endpoint vs. just a static query

 ## Built with